School Counseling

 • MAP testing throughout the year will help teachers, parents, and students identify areas of strength and needs.

-• As students prepare for high school, they should continue to develop their work ethic, study skills, and social competencies in partnership with their teachers and counselor (link to school counseling page).
+• As students prepare for high school, they should continue to develop their work ethic, study skills, and social competencies in partnership with their teachers and counselor.

 • Students taking high school level classes should be aware that these are part of their permanent high school record.
 The most important factor in college admissions is the rigor of classes students chose and the grades in those classes.
 (Here is a helpful link for college admission considerations: College Board Article)